Meet the media whiz.

 Product or service?

-The first step to starting your own business is to decide what your business is going to be.
-It’s best to pick something you’re passionate about.
-Your passion will show in your product or service and help create customer bonds that last.
+The first step is to decide what your business is going to be.
+Your passion will show in your product or service and help create customer bonds that last, so pick something you’re passionate about.

-If you need help picking something to sell, first decide if you’d rather sell a product or a service.
+Would you rather sell a product or a service?

 Services involve actions that you do for people.
 For example, if you like animals, you could have a pet-sitting service and watch people’s animals while they’re out of town.